A History of the Azores

 as we raise a girl to tend the world’s lush hedges.

-Some days she imitates the wolf child in Truffaut,
+Some days she imitates a wolf child in Truffaut,

 at sixteen, quietly crooning Lait, Lait.
 Today she